anberra/docker-influxdb-armv7/README.md

 # anberra/influxdb-armv7
-Influxdb installed in a balenalib/armv7hf-debian stretch for armv7 (tested in RPI3)
+Influxdb installed in a balenalib/armv7hf-debian stretch for armv7.

 # Description
-It is ready to run in a Raspberry Pi, tested in RPI3.
+It is ready to run in a Raspberry Pi, tested in RPI3 and RPI1.

 # Usage
 It is recommended to add persistence to the container for the database: